 Governance is highly relevant for The Co-operative Bank, as it is to all banks.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
-We believe that The Co-operative Bank lacks, at present, a sustainable business model.
+We believe that The Co-operative Bank lacks, at present, a sustainable business model, and has experienced numerous management changes.
 These governance considerations lead to a two-notch negative adjustment for Corporate Behaviour.